 Excuses for Not Going to Church Rom 12:5-21 CLICK TITLE FOR AUDIO

 We have heard a lot of excuses for not going to church.
 Perhaps your excuse is among some of these.
-And if your excuse is just a convenient explanation to get out of something you don’t want to do in the first place, then nothing I say here is going to help you.
+Your excuse may just be a convenient explanation to get out of something you don’t want to do.
+If it is, then nothing I say here is going to help you.
 You just don’t want to go – period.
 But if your excuse is sincere then I have some thoughts for you which you might want to consider.

-There are too many hypocrites in the church – Rom 12:9 – Gal 2:11-13 – this is the standard excuse and it is impossible to know whether it is true or not until you go and get to know the folks you call “hypocrites” – no doubt there are some who exude a lot more love in their talk than they do in their walk – but then I have found some jewels in every church I have attended.
+There are too many hypocrites in the church – Rom 12:9 – Gal 2:11-13.
+This is the standard excuse.
+And it is impossible to know whether it is true until you get to know the folks you call “hypocrites”.
+No doubt there are some who exude a lot more love in their talk than they do in their walk.
+But then I have found some jewels in every church I have attended.

-The people at church are cliquish or not friendly – Rom 12:10 – Prov 18:24 – the first few times you visit a church you will be overwhelmed by how the folks get along so well with each other but don’t seem to even notice that you are there – show yourself friendly and that will likely change.
+The people at church are cliquish or not friendly – Rom 12:10 – Prov 18:24.
+The first few times you visit you will see how well the folks get along with each other.
+But they may not seem to even notice that you are there.
+Show yourself friendly and that will likely change.

-I don’t trust the pastor – Rom 12:18 – Rom 16:17-18; Eph 4:11-12 – the Lord gave pastors to the church – some are not trustworthy and are, therefore, not to be trusted – some are trustworthy and you should be able to trust the Lord to lead your church through a trustworthy pastor – if not, then maybe you lack the ability to trust the Lord to lead you through others.
+I don’t trust the pastor – Rom 12:18 – Rom 16:17-18; Eph 4:11-12.
+The Lord gave pastors to the church.
+Some are not trustworthy and are, therefore, you cannot trust them.
+Yet, some are trustworthy.
+And you should be able to trust the Lord to lead your church through a trustworthy pastor.
+If not, then maybe you lack the ability to trust the Lord to lead you through others.

-They’re always talking about money – Rom 12:8, 13 – 1 Cor 16:1-2, 2 Cor 9:6-11 – money is definitely a part of church – offerings are received at most services – yet the pulpit in some churches is not used as a fund-raising desk – it is used for feeding the flock.
+They’re always talking about money – Rom 12:8, 13 – 1 Cor 16:1-2, 2 Cor 9:6-11.
+Money is definitely a part of church.
+People give offerings at most services.
+Yet, the pastors in some churches don’t use the pulpit as a fund-raising desk.
+They use the pulpit when they are feeding the flock.

-I don’t get anything out of it or it doesn’t do anything for me – Rom 12:12; Lk 6:38 – be patient, rejoice in hope, prayer for the preacher to feed you and remember that the more you put into it the more you get out of it.
+I don’t get anything out of it or it doesn’t do anything for me – Rom 12:12; Lk 6:38.
+Be patient, rejoice in hope, and pray for the preacher to feed you.
+And remember that the more you put into it the more you get out of it.